 Recommendations will be accepted from faculty and staff members who are researching institutional or instructional development or improvements.
 The library will acquire recommended materials if their addition to the collection will be of value for longer than the life of the project.
 These research materials will be evaluated by the same criteria as other requested titles.
 Attempts to meet the researcher's needs with borrowed books or serials will be advised if requested titles are excessively expensive or of an ephemeral nature.

-The library does not maintain a collection of materials written, edited or contributed by faculty or staff members.
+The library does not maintain a collection of materials written, edited or contributed by faculty, students, or staff members.
 Purchases will be made, or gifts accepted, if the material meets collection development criteria and is in support of the curricula or programs of the college.